20 BEST Things To Do In Waterton National Park In Alberta

 In 1895, a 54-square-mile area was protected by the federal government.
 It was known as Dominion Forest Park, which is now known as Waterton Lakes National Park.
 Waterton was the 4th established national park in Canada.
 The park’s name derives directly from Waterton Lakes, which are impossible to miss.

-In 1921 the townsite had developed, and a working town was bustling.
-In 1932 the Waterton-Glacier International Peace Park was created to commemorate goodwill between the USA and Canada.
+In 1921, the townsite had developed, and a bustling working town was created.
+In 1932, the Waterton-Glacier International Peace Park was created to commemorate goodwill between the USA and Canada.
 This peace park is now a UNESCO World Heritage site.

-Waterton Lakes National Park is on Treaty 7 territory and is the traditional territory of the indigenous people of the Nakoda, Niitsitapi, and Tsuut’ina.
+Waterton Lakes National Park is on Treaty 7 territory and is the traditional territory of the Nakoda, Niitsitapi, and Tsuut’ina indigenous people.

 Best Things to Do in Waterton Lakes National Park